mlde/mlde/DEVELOPMENT.md

 ## Use text-based theme files

-- Use only human-readable and text-based theme files
+- Use only human-readable and plain-text theme files

 ### Get theme
 1. compilation default